What is an SMSF

 💡 Tax Insight

-The latest ATO statistics for the December 2022 quarter show there is now approximately $1.5 billion in crypto assets held by Australian SMSFs.
+The ATO statistics for the March 2025 quarter show there is now approximately $1.675 billion in crypto assets held by Australian SMSFs.
 That represents a significant increase from the $137 million invested in crypto assets back in June 2020.

-The main requirement when setting up a crypto SMSF is to ensure it complies with all super laws contained in the Superannuation Industry (Supervision) Act 1993 (SIS Act) and the Superannuation Industry (Supervision) Regulations 1994 (SIS Regulations).
-The ATO has strict rules on SMSF investments, and crypto is no exception.
+- You comply with all standard super laws contained in the Superannuation Industry (Supervision) Act 1993 (SIS Act) and the Superannuation Industry (Supervision) Regulations 1994 (SIS Regulations).

-The SMSF needs to be registered with the ATO and have a valid Australian Business Number (ABN) and Tax File Number (TFN).
-The SMSF must also have a separate bank account for all its financial transactions.
+- The SMSF is registered with the ATO and has a valid Australian Business Number (ABN) and Tax File Number (TFN).

 Failure to comply with these regulations can result in penalties or fines.

-How much does setting up an SMSF cost💲
+How much does it cost to setup an SMSF

 Although some providers market an SMSF similar to an off the shelf product, it’s fundamentally a bit more complicated than that.
 There can be unexpected costs if you’re not careful with how you operate the SMSF, if you undertake complicated investments or if you breach regulations.